FAQ about companies’ reporting

 Please check that the email address is correct.
 We will send a confirmation, including any questions, by email to the email address you have stated.

 Please use this template (in Danish).
-You can also find the template on this page.

 You should save the template before you fill it in.